ghuntley/ghuntley.github.io/_drafts/mark-and-sweep-garbage-collection.md

   * With reference count > 2

 ### Android
+* Imposes 4k object limit when running on emulator, 50k when running on a device (if the device manufacture is nice to you)

 #### Cross-heap References
 * Oversharing, passing c# objects into java object. (i.e. c# array into a java arrayadapter) causes cross-heap references.
 Objects that live in both worlds need to be managed.
 Solution is to do it all from C# land.